PRESS STATEMENT: Statement on the Threats to the Independence of the Judiciary.

 Comms Team

-- No Comments on PRESS STATEMENT: Statement on the Threats to the Independence of the Judiciary.
+- 3 Comments on PRESS STATEMENT: Statement on the Threats to the Independence of the Judiciary.

 Nairobi, 24th January 2025 – The Federation of Women Lawyers in Kenya (FIDA-Kenya) has carved a niche as a fearless defender of women’s rights and the rule of law.
 To date, FIDA-Kenya has assisted close to 4,000,000 women and girls in Kenya and beyond.
 For 40 years, FIDA-Kenya has focused on justice interventions through pro-legal aid interventions, capacity strengthening of duty bearers in the justice sectors and rights holders, and institutional strengthening.